Do These 10 Things in February To Have a Great Garden in Spring! Read further to get some brilliant tips on February Gardening!

 Now that you have the plan look upon the seeds you need.
 You’ve probably signed up to receive seed catalogs from a few companies if you have been gardening for a while.

 The catalogs usually start arriving around January 1st.
 You can decide which seeds to start for the season and place the order accordingly.

 If you’ve saved seeds from last year’s crops or from organic veggies you’ve purchased at the store, that’s great!
 You’re one step ahead with your February gardening.

 Here are Free Seeds That You Can Find in Your Fridge or Pantry

 3. Start Seedlings Indoors

 Once seedlings emerge, you can remove the plastic wrap.
-Provided they get enough water and strong sunlight, your seedlings should be strong enough within the next 2-3 months to go outside.
+Provided they get enough water and sunlight, your seedlings should be strong enough to go outside within the next 2-3 months.
 (Make sure to harden them off first).

 4. Start Composting

 Composting is a February gardening project you can start in winter or any time of year.
 Having your own compost bin will save you money in the long run—it’s cheaper than expensive fertilizer from garden stores, and it uses waste you’d otherwise be filling your garbage bags with.